 The three categories of goods accepted under a carnet include:

 While goods that fall under one of these categories are typically accepted by most participating countries, there are some countries that differ on what they choose to accept under a carnet.

 Some countries will allow additional goods to be covered, even if not listed under one of the categories.
 Other countries choose not to accept certain goods, even if those goods fall under one of the three categories.
 Prior to your travel, check with the customs agency in each country you plan to temporarily import to in order to verify whether or not your goods will be accepted.

 Generally speaking, most items used for commercial purposes are covered, but some of the most common examples of goods covered by an ATA Carnet include:

 Goods that an ATA Carnet does not cover include goods intended only for personal use, consumable items, disposable items, and goods intended for resale.
 All goods imported under the carnet must be accounted for at each entry and exit point or you risk the chance of being charged 110-percent duty on the missing items.

 Once a carnet is issued, the general list can no longer be amended.
 That means that additional goods cannot be added, nor can you remove any goods from the list.
 However, carnet holders may add additional countries to the carnet if they were not listed at the time it was issued.

 An ATA Carnet consists of four sections, each identified by a different color.

-The cover section of an ATA Carnet is green and contains information like:
+The cover section of a crnet is green and contains information like: